oinanoanalysis/h5oina/H5OINAFile.md

 ## <a name="whatsnew"></a> What's New

+* 8.0
+  * Remove LZF compression filter for EBSD Patterns datasets in order to increase writing/reading speed
+  * Add LAM Field Coordinates X,Y and Index datasets to the Data group of EBSD, EDS and Electron Image techniques (used for montaged EBSD maps, EDS maps and electron images)
 * 7.0
   * Add various optional datasets to EBSD Header group, including Acquired Pattern Width and Height to support reduced-size patterns export
   * Add Phase Group Id, Pseudo Symmetry and Reference Spectrum datasets to EBSD Phase group
   * Add Processed and Unprocessed Virtual Forescatter Detector Images datasets to EBSD Data group
   * Add Mixing Mode attribute on BSE electron image dataset that contains the topography mode used to acquire that image with Unity systems
   * Add the ability to export spectral data both EDS smartMaps and EDS smartLines.
+  * Add Scan Rotation dataset to the Common Header group
 * 6.0
   * Add support for Unity, including export of multidetector systems with Unity and an auxillary detector.
 * 5.0